 2. Overactive Bladder Muscles

 When the muscles of the bladder contract involuntarily, creating a strong urge to urinate, it can result in urge incontinence or “overactive bladder.”
-This can be caused by various factors, including neurological conditions, infections, and certain medications.
+Various factors, including neurological conditions, infections, and certain medications, can cause this.

 3. Neurological Disorders